PrinciplesDotDev/principles/invisible-visible.md

 +++
-principle = "Make the invisible, visible" description = "Make the hidden principles, ideas and behaviors which make up a technology organization understood and explicit" category = "Strategy" tags = ["pde"] license = "CC BY-SA 4.0"
+principle = "Make the invisible, visible" summary = "Make the hidden principles, ideas and behaviors which make up a technology organization understood and explicit" category = "Strategy" tags = ["pde"] license = "CC BY-SA 4.0"